near/docs/docs/5.api/rpc/providers.md

 Please read the following announcement: [Future of Pagoda Services](https://docs.near.org/blog/2024-08-13-pagoda-services).

 > The Infrastructure Committee feels that Pagoda's fully-subsidized near.org RPC service is getting in the way of decentralization efforts and is preventing high-quality commercial RPC offerings from gaining traction.
 If a NEAR core team continues to support a free-to-use near.org RPC service, it will be required to gradually lower its rate limits over the coming months to prevent abuse.
-More details on this plan will be communicated by the end of September 2024.
 In light of this proposed change, high-traffic near.org RPC users should start making plans to switch to other RPC providers.

 ### The current rate-limits of NEAR.org RPC endpoints